adrianocastro189/stormwind-library/documentation/docs/resources/core/settings.md

 * `setDescription`: sets the setting description.
 It's used by the library in any visual representation of the setting like UI elements and chat command outputs.
 * `setGroup`: sets the setting group.
-It's used to group settings in the UI elements and also to build the setting full qualified id.
+It's used to group settings in the UI elements and also to build the setting fully qualified id.
 * `setId`: sets the setting id.
 It's used to identify the setting and must be unique **within the group.** Which means two settings may have the same id as long as they belong to different groups.